mendersoftware/mender-docs/02.Architecture/01.overview/docs.md

 ## Stateless file systems

-One consequence of image update is that the update will replace all the files in a fileystem with new versions, thereby deleting any new or changed files that had been placed there.
+One consequence of image update is that the update will replace all the files in a filesystem with new versions, thereby deleting any new or changed files that had been placed there.
 In other words, to be updatable a file system needs to be **stateless**.

 All files that are modified by the device need to be stored in a separate partition.
 Things that may need to be stored include network parameters, user configuration changes and so on.